Raul Julia: Health and death

 Subsequent memorial ceremonies were held at Joseph Papp Public Theater in New York and in Los Angeles, where several actors and personalities, including Rubén Blades and Edward James Olmos, expressed their grief.
 A Mass was celebrated in Miami and numerous private ceremonies were also held.
 The staff of Universal Pictures paid homage to him by dedicating Street Fighter to his memory, adding the phrase "For Raúl.
 Vaya con Dios." in the film's ending credits.
 Julia had been set to reprise his role as M. Bison in the video-game version of the Street Fighter film, having already met with the production staff.
 The New York Shakespeare Festival bought an obituary notice in Variety, where his birth and death dates were accompanied by a quote from Shakespeare.
 The Puerto Rican Traveling Theater established the Raúl Juliá Training Unit, giving free acting classes to young actors.

 For his performance in The Burning Season, Julia was posthumously awarded a Golden Globe Award, a Screen Actors Guild Award, a CableACE Award, and an Emmy Award.
 Although he did not make his screen debut before 1950, Julia was a nominee for the American Film Institute's AFI's 100 Years...100 Stars.
 Actors such as Helen Hunt and Jimmy Smits have cited him as a source of inspiration.
 On November 21, 1994, then-Mayor of New York City Rudy Giuliani declared that date Raul Julia Day.
 In 1996, he was inducted into the Theatre Hall of Fame on Broadway.
 The Puerto Rican Chamber of Commerce created the Raúl Juliá Scholarship Fund in 1997, intended to provide college education for teenagers.
+His career was the subject of a poem, Inigualable Raúl Juliá.